mas-cli/mas/README.md

 </summary>

-mas 2.0.0+ sources data for installed Mac App Store apps from macOS's Spotlight Metadata Server (aka MDS).
+mas 2.0.0+ sources data for installed App Store apps from macOS's Spotlight Metadata Server (aka MDS).

-You can check if a Mac App Store app is properly indexed in the MDS:
+You can check if an App Store app is properly indexed in the MDS:

 ```console
 ## General format: